Master of Divinity Degree

 Your personalized educational plan enables you to achieve competency in the Eight Threshold areas through multiple modes of teaching and learning:

-- Starr King online, hybrid, and residential courses, fall and spring semesters
+- Starr King online (asynchronous) and hybrid (synchronous) courses in fall and spring semesters

-- Starr King Symposia and intensives in August and January
+- Starr King Symposia in January and intensives in August and January

 Field Education, Practice Teaching, and Internships

 - Parish internships in Unitarian Universalist congregations

 - Field Education in religious communities, youth work, justice, and educational organizations, and community sites

 - Clinical Pastoral Education in hospitals, prisons, and social service institutions

 - Practice Teaching as a Hilda Mason Teaching Fellow—designing an offering a course through Starr King, a congregation, or a community organization

 - Field education and internship experiences are enhanced by required participation in theological reflection

 - Starr King Individualized Learning